coolrist/project-universite-angers-fork/README.md

 <img src="screenshots/Screenshot_30-9-2024_165916.jpeg" alt="Home page" width="1024" height="auto">

-You can access the complete gallery by navigating to the directory screenshots.
+You can access the complete gallery by navigating to the directory _screenshots_.

 © 2024